SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc20](https://user-images.githubusercontent.com/73056944/144761277-48792e61-ff39-4895-885a-8a8d3df66129.png)

-#### Test Case21: User navigates to terminal page by selecting terminal button.
+#### Test Case: User navigates to terminal page by selecting terminal button.
 Precondition:
 The terminal page URL has to be accessible by the user.